kks32/phd-thesis-template/README.md

 # Known Issues / Bugs

-*   Abstract, Acknowlegment and Dedication has extra spacing at the top: needs removal
+*   Abstract, Acknowlegment and Dedication have extra spacing at the top: needs removal

 --------------------------------------------------------------------------------